Fatty liver disease is caused by a build-up of fat in the liver.

-Before beginning any weight loss program, it’s important to speak with your healthcare provider to see if it’s right for you.
+Before beginning any weight loss program, it’s important to speak with your doctor to see what the right plan is for you.
 A dietitian can develop an eating plan to help you reach your weight loss goals and make nutritious food choices.

-This eating plan focuses on a variety of plant-based foods, including fresh fruits and vegetables and legumes, along with healthy fats.
+This eating plan focuses on a variety of plant-based foods and healthy fats.
 Here’s a brief overview of foods to focus on:

-- Healthy fats.
 Use healthy oils, such as extra virgin olive oil.
-Nuts, seeds, avocados, and olives also contain a high concentration of healthy fats can also be found in:
+High concentrations of healthy fats can also be found in:

 The same research reported that among people with NAFLD, regular coffee consumption reduces overall liver damage.

-Aim to drink two to three cups of coffee per day seems to be the amount that best lowers the risk of liver disease.
+Two to three cups of coffee per day seems to be the amount that best lowers the risk of liver disease.
 Black coffee is the best option, as it doesn’t contain any added fat or sugar.